Tax codes for new employees: the Starter Checklist

 This code will be issued if you answer ‘A’ to the above question.

-1000L is the ‘standard’ code for 2014/15 (just as 944L was the standard code for 2013-14).
-It gives you the standard tax free personal allowance of £10,000 for the year (due for those born after 5 April 1948) and is used ‘cumulatively’.
+1100L is the ‘standard’ code for 2016/17 (just as 1060L applied for 2015-16).
+It gives you the standard tax free personal allowance of £11,000 for the year and is used ‘cumulatively’.
 This means your income tax and tax free pay is recalculated each pay day by taking into account the total pay and tax free allowances that are due to you since the start of the tax year.

 For example if you are paid monthly, your taxable pay for the fifth month (August) will be calculated by taking into account your total pay for April to August.
 You should expect to have received 5/12ths of the personal allowance when the August tax is calculated.
 The taxable pay in August will simply be your total gross pay to August less your personal allowance entitlement to August.
 The same calculation happens each month, so by the 12th month of the tax year (March) you should have received 12/12th (i.e. all) of your personal allowance.